RMeli/ifd/README.md

 > Sherman, W., Day, T., Jacobson, M. P., Friesner, R. A., & Farid, R. (2006).
 Novel procedure for modeling ligand/receptor induced fit effects.
 Journal of medicinal chemistry, 49(2), 534-553.

+If you use the data in this repository, don't forget to cite the paper above.

 ## Notes

 Visually, the poses in structures `3pgh` and `1cx2` (chain `A`) do not appear to correspond to the ones in Fig. 6 and Fig. 7.